lazlox/SearchBar/README.md

 ## Features

 - **Native Integration**: Uses `UISearchBar` for iOS, iPadOS, and visionOS, and an implementation of SwiftUI `TextField` tailored for a native search bar experience on macOS, ensuring authentic platform behavior.
-- **Extensive Customization**: Modify appearance with styles, colors, icons, and more via SwiftUI modifiers.
+- **Extensive Customization**: Modify appearance with styles, colors, icons, and materials via SwiftUI modifiers.
 - **Dynamic Search**: Real-time text updates with `Binding<String>` and event handling for user interactions.
 - **Tokens and Suggestions**: Supports search tokens (iOS 16.0+, visionOS 1.0+) and suggestions (iOS 16.0+, visionOS 1.0+, macOS 15.0+).
 - **Accessibility**: Built-in support for VoiceOver and Dynamic Type ensures inclusivity.